MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Files/Revoke-MgSharePermissionGrant.md

 ### -Grantees
 .
-To construct, see NOTES section for GRANTEES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for GRANTEES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDriveRecipient[]